Friedrich Berthold Reinke: Professional life

 On 1 April 1893 Reinke assumed his first academic position as first demonstrator at the Anatomical Institute in Rostock under the direction of Professor Albert von Brunn.
 Reinke must have asserted himself professionally, for just 4 months later, in August, Reinke was promoted to extraordinary professor of medicine.

 In April 1895, Professor von Brunn suffered a fatal cardiac arrest, and Reinke was appointed interim director of the Anatomical Institute in his place.
 The first of his two landmark publications in laryngeal anatomy, Untersuchung über das menschliche Stimmband (Investigation into the human vocal fold), in which he described the superior and inferior arcuate lines as the boundaries of the squamous epithelium of the vocal fold, and of the tissue layer which now bears his name, was published in the same year.
 The origin of his interest in the larynx remains obscure.
 There exists mention of his being motivated by his interest in the larynx of the birds singing outside his office window.

-One year later, in 1896, Dietrich Barfurth (1849–1927), a professor from the University of Dorpat, was appointed full professor and director of the Anatomical Institute, displacing Reinke.
+One year later, in 1896, Dietrich Barfurth (1849–1927), a professor from the Imperial University of Dorpat, was appointed full professor and director of the Anatomical Institute, displacing Reinke.
 Under the circumstances, it is not surprising that Reinke and his successor did not get along.
 In October 1900, Reinke was further promoted in the medical faculty, which resulted in more animosity between him and Barfurth.
 Having been interim director himself, Reinke apparently had some difficulty accepting Barfurth's authority and viewed him as a colleague rather than a superior.

 Reinke's dispute with Barfurth seems not to have been an isolated event.
 Reinke was described as impetuous, reckless, and coarse.
 In addition, outbreaks of abrupt rage were not uncommon if Dr Reinke was contradicted.
 As mentioned previously, Reinke relinquished his salary during one infamous dispute with Barfurth, which began over Reinke's refusal to prepare some human fetuses as anatomical specimens.